Envxsion/Python_OCR/README.md

 ## Lessons Learned

-- DO NOT build a GUI using python, Django exists
+- DO NOT build a GUI with only python, Django exists
 - Using libraries and features without understanding them properly backfires pretty regularly
 - Teamwork is important, it kept us going :D
+- Please for the love of god document the important bits and seperate everything into files

 In general, we learnt loads about new libaries, inbuilt python standard libaries and dipped our toes into the wacky world of AI, Image Recognition and gained an appreciation for its complexity.
 ### Release History/Bug Fixes